BofA Securities lifts Rocket Companies Inc. [RKT] price estimate. Who else is bullish?

-Rocket Companies Inc. [NYSE: RKT] surged by $0.17 during the normal trading session on Wednesday and reaching a high of $12.31 during the day while it closed the day at $11.85.
+Rocket Companies Inc. [NYSE: RKT] slipped around -0.1 points on Tuesday, while shares priced at $10.25 at the close of the session, down -0.97%.
 The company report on February 24, 2022 that Rocket Companies Announces Fourth Quarter and Full Year 2021 Results.

 – Grew full year 2021 originations volume to $351 billion, up 10% from record 2020 levels.